Akaash0107/Rupashree-Store-Data-Analysis/README.md

 🔄 Interactive Slicers: Implemented slicers for months, product categories, and e-Commerce platforms, enabling real-time data segmentation and exploration.

 ## Conclusion & Recommendations

-To improve Vrinda Store's sales:
+To improve Rupashree Store's sales:

-- Target Men customers of the age group (30-60 Yrs) that is Adults living in Maharashtra, Karnataka and Uttar Pradesh etc. by showing ads , offers , coupons available on Amazon , Flipkart and Myntra and adding more Creative , Colourful , Fashionable , simple & sustainable inventory for Men’s Fashion..
+- Target Men customers of the age group (30-60 Yrs) that is Adults living in Maharashtra, Karnataka and Uttar Pradesh etc. by showing ads , offers , coupons available on Amazon , Flipkart and Myntra and adding more Creative , Colourful , Fashionable , simple & sustainable inventory for Men’s Fashion.
+-
 -  Target Women customers of the age group (30-60 Yrs) that is Adults living all states apart from Maharashtra, Karnataka and Uttar Pradesh etc. by showing ads , offers , coupons available on Amazon , Flipkart and Myntra and adding more Creative , Colourful , Fashionable , simple & sustainable inventory for Women’s Fashion..